hariom2809/BookLeafTechnicalAssignment/Backend/README.md

 python manage.py seed_data
 ```

+## Environment Variable

+The all env variable are avaialble in the .env file you can refere

+**.env.example**

 ## API Laer

 For the overview of the all APIs you can refer to the swagger document